jurokapsiar/wealth/replit.md

 2. **Cost Deduction**: Costs are then deducted from the wealth (after interest)
 3. **Inflation Adjustment**: Fixed costs increase each year based on the inflation rate
 4. **Percentage Costs**: Calculated from wealth after interest is applied
+5. **Year 0 Value**: Each cost's purchasing power is calculated in Year 0 terms by deflating the inflated amount
-5. **Carry Forward**: Ending wealth becomes the starting wealth for the next year
+6. **Carry Forward**: Ending wealth becomes the starting wealth for the next year

 ### Example Calculation